 - 1. cm-kubernetes-master

-- 2. cm-kubernetes-node
+- $2. {\rm \ cm-kubernetes-node}$

 - 3. cm-etcd

 - 4. cm-flannel

-The packages cm-kubernetes-master and cm-etcd are installed on the head node.
+The packages cm-kubernetes-master, cm-etcd, and cm-flannel, are installed on the head node.
 The packages cm-kubernetes-node and cm-flannel are installed on all Kubernetes cluster nodes.
 The package cm-etcd contains distributed key-value storage binaries in etcd that are required by Kubernetes and Flannel.
-The package cm-flannel is used to provide pods with reachable IP addresses across a cluster (section 8.2.6).
+The package cm-flannel is used to provide a virtual network that gives a subnet to each host for use with container runtimes.
+Pods then have reachable IP addresses across the Kubernetes cluster (section 8.2.6).